vega/vega/docs/docs/api/view.md

 view.<b>background</b>([<i>color</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-view/src/View.js "Source")

 Gets or sets the view background color.
 If no arguments are provided, returns the current background color.
 If *color* is specified, this method sets the background color and returns this view instance.
-This method does not force an immediate update to the view: invoke the [run](#view_run) method when ready.
+This method does not force an immediate update to the view; invoke the [runAsync](#view_runAsync) method when ready.

 <a name="view_width" href="#view_width">#</a>
 view.<b>width</b>([<i>width</i>])